 Long-term political and institutional reforms should be approached in an inclusive and non-discriminatory way.
 If a two-speed Europe emerges at the end of the process that is now underway, it should be because some countries are not willing or not able to join a new core group rather than because the process leaves countries out.
-Just as the Eurozone functions today, membership of the core should be open to those who can and want join at a later stage.
-Thus, whether the new economic and political governance mechanisms are included in the present treaties (by way of the available strengthened cooperation clauses) or outside the treaties (as it was the case in the past with Schengen or Prüm Treaties), the basic principles of openness and non-discrimination should be respected.
-Participation in an eventual two speed-Europe should be under the same principles as the euro: it should not be prohibited and not be compulsory.
+Just as the eurozone functions today, membership of the core should be open to those who can and want to join at a later stage.
+Thus, whether the new economic and political governance mechanisms are included in the present treaties (by way of the available strengthened co-operation clauses) or outside the treaties (as was previously the case with the Schengen or Prüm Treaties), the basic principles of openness and non-discrimination should be respected.
+Participation in an eventual two-speed Europe should be under the same principles as the euro: it should not be prohibited and not be compulsory.